greedyyoda1410/roastmyidea/docs/AUTH_SETUP.md

 ## Troubleshooting

-### "Sign in with Google" button doesn't work
+### "Sign In" button doesn't work

-1. Check that Google provider is enabled in Supabase
+1. Check that email authentication is enabled in Supabase (it's on by default)
-2. Verify redirect URLs are configured correctly
+2. Verify Supabase URL and keys in `.env.local`
 3. Check browser console for errors
-4. Ensure `.env.local` has correct Supabase credentials
+4. Make sure development server is running

 ### User doesn't stay signed in